-86.3.3 Flat Extra Dimensions
+85.3.4 Flat Extra Dimensions

-Models with quantum gravity at the TeV scale, as in the ADD scenario, can have extra (flat) dimensions of 1/TeV size, as happens in string scenarios (see, for example, [111]).
+Models with quantum gravity at the TeV scale, as in the ADD scenario, can have extra (flat) dimensions of 1/TeV size, as happens in string scenarios (see, for example, [153]).
 All SM fields may propagate in these extra dimensions, leading to the possibility of observing their corresponding KK states.

 A simple example is to assume that the SM gauge bosons propagate in a flat five-dimensional orbifold S^1/Z_2 of radius R, with the fermions localized on a 4D boundary.
-The KK gauge bosons behave as sequential SM gauge bosons with a coupling to fermions enhanced by a factor $\sqrt{2}$ [111].
+The KK gauge bosons behave as sequential SM gauge bosons with a coupling to fermions enhanced by a factor $\sqrt{2}$ [153].
 The experimental limits on such sequential gauge bosons could therefore be recast as limits on KK gauge bosons.
-Such an interpretation of the ATLAS 7 TeV dilepton analysis [112] yielded the bound 1/R > 4.16 TeV, while a CMS 8 TeV search with a lepton and missing transverse energy in the final state [113] give 1/R > 3.4 TeV.
-Indirect bounds from LEP2 require however $1/R \gtrsim 6$ TeV [81,114], a bound that can considerable improve in the future by high-energy measurements of the dilepton invariant mass spectrum from Drell-Yan processes at the LHC [115].
-More recent LHC limits on leptonically decaying gauge bosons [42,82,116,117] are not interpreted as bounds on 1/R by the collaborations, but the published results allow for independent derivation of such bound.
+Such an interpretation of the ATLAS 7 TeV dilepton analysis [154] yielded the bound 1/R > 4.16 TeV, while a CMS 8 TeV search with a lepton and missing transverse energy in the final state [155] give 1/R > 3.4 TeV.
+Indirect bounds from LEP2 require however $1/R \gtrsim 6$ TeV [86,156], a bound that can considerably improve in the future by high-energy measurements of the dilepton invariant mass spectrum from Drell-Yan processes at the LHC [157].
+More recent LHC limits on leptonically decaying gauge bosons [88,158-162] are not interpreted as bounds on 1/R by the collaborations, but the published results allow for independent derivation of such bounds.

-An alternative scenario, known as Universal Extra Dimensions (UED) [118] (for a review see, for example, [119]), assumes that all SM fields propagate universally in a flat orbifold S^1/Z_2 with an extra Z_2 parity, called KK-parity, that interchanges the two boundaries.
+An alternative scenario, known as Universal Extra Dimensions (UED) [163] (for a review see, for example, [164]), assumes that all SM fields propagate universally in a flat orbifold S^1/Z_2 with an extra Z_2 parity, called KK-parity, that interchanges the two boundaries.
 In this case, the lowest KK state is stable and is a Dark Matter candidate.
 At colliders, the KK particles would have to be created in pairs, and would then cascade decay to the lightest KK particle, which would be stable and escape detection.
 The UED mass-spectrum depends not only on the extra-dimensional radius R, but also on the cut-off of the 5D theory Λ , since quantum corrections sensitive to ΛR induce mass-splittings between the KK states.
-Experimental signatures, such as jets or leptons and E_T , would be similar to those of typical R-parity conserving SUSY searches.
+Experimental signatures, such as jets or leptons and $p{\rm T}^{\rm miss}$, would be similar to those of typical R-parity conserving SUSY searches.
 An interpretation of the recent LHC experimental SUSY searches for UED models has been presented in Refs.
-[120,121].
-A lower bound 1/R > 1.4 - 1.5 TeV was derived for $\Lambda R \sim 5 - 35$ [120].
+[165,166].
+A lower bound 1/R > 1.4 - 1.5 TeV was derived for ΛR in the range 5 - 35 [165].
+A recent analysis is given in Ref.
+[167] where it is shown that the minimal UED model is ruled out when LHC data is combined with Dark Matter relic density data.
+Extensions to the minimal UED model where boundary terms are included can however be compatible with experiments [167].

-Finally, realistic models of electroweak symmetry breaking can also be constructed with flat extra spatial dimensions, similarly to those in the warped case, requiring, however, the presence of sizeable boundary kinetic terms [122].
-There is also the possibility of breaking supersymmetry by boundary conditions [123].
-Models of this type could explain naturally the presence of a Higgs boson lighter than $M_D \sim \text{TeV}$ (see, for example, [124-126]).
+Finally, realistic models of electroweak symmetry breaking can also be constructed with flat extra spatial dimensions, similarly to those in the warped case, requiring, however, the presence of sizeable boundary kinetic terms [168].
+There is also the possibility of breaking supersymmetry by boundary conditions [169].
+Models of this type could explain naturally the presence of a Higgs boson lighter than $M_D \sim \text{TeV}$ (see, for example, [170-172]).